mariarzv/projectMLinCV/README.md

 Test image inference and video inference

+## Prerequisites

+ - Needs Python to run, tested with Python 3.9
+ - Needs pip to run pip install commands, to check if you have pip run `py -m pip --version`
+ - If you installed Python from source, with an installer from python.org, or via Homebrew you should already have pip.
+If you’re on Linux and installed using your OS package manager, you may have to install pip separately, see [installing pip/setuptools/wheel with Linux Package Managers](https://packaging.python.org/en/latest/guides/installing-using-linux-tools/)
+ - Needs poetry installed in order to manage environments, on Windows installation is: `(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py -` or other versions of this command for your operating system.
+ - You can check if you have poetry installed: `poetry --version`

 ## Installation

 To install the project, follow these steps:

 1. Install the required dependencies by running `pip install -r requirements.txt` in the terminal.
 2. Run `cd dist` and `pip install projectMLinCV-0.0.1-py2.py3-none-any.whl` to install the project using the wheel file.
+If project is already installed with the same version as the provided wheel you can use --force-reinstall to force an installation of the wheel.